 Is Guadalupe Mountains National Park worth visiting?

-This is always subjective, but I feel that Guadalupe Mountains National Park is worth working into an itinerary as part of a road trip through the south.
+Guadalupe Mountains National Park is worth a short detour, but not worth visiting as a destination.
+In others words, it is worth including the park in any road trip itinerary through the south, but not worth planning an entire trip around.
 As the detour distance is minimal when traveling between Carlsbad Caverns National Park and Big Bend National Park, it makes sense to stop in and enjoy some scenic views on your way.